Home/Marketing Atlas/Concepts/Effort-Return Fit

 Routes that use this concept.

-This concept is the durable spine for the effort-return Notes, the DIY audit, and the Compare page.
+This concept is the spine for effort-return notes, the DIY audit, the compare page, and the diagnostic path when marketing activity is not turning into revenue action.